EasyPlugIn/ep-spec/protos/res_control_proto.rst

 Resume Signal
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This signal is sent from IoTtalk requests a resource feature start to do data exchange on the wire.
+This signal is sent from IoTtalk that requests a resource feature start to do data exchange on the wire.
 The specific feature MUST be revealed in the signal payload.